Astroua/AstroStat_Results/README.md

 # AstroStat_Results
 Scripts for reproducing the results of Koch et al. (2017) (ADD LINK)

-The complete set of data cubes is available at: (ADD LINK).
-The results used in the analysis are available in csv format at: (ADD LINK).
+The complete set of data cubes is available at: http://apps.canfar.net/storage/list/ekoch/Koch2017_SimulatedObs.
+The results used in the analysis are available in csv format within the `results` folder.

+The data cubes are post-processed RADMC3 outputs of a set of ENZO simulations.
+For details on the simulations setup and parameters chosen for the experimental design, see here: [https://github.com/low-sky/simscript](https://github.com/low-sky/simscript)

 This repository contains the scripts for reproducing all aspects of the analysis.
 The scripts used for the distance metric comparisons are contained in the `Jasper` folder.
 The analysis scripts for the distance comparisons are described below.